 Decision-making

 The presence of five members of the Committee is required for any decisions to be taken.
 The Committee makes every effort to reach its decisions by consensus.
 Decisions of a procedural nature can be taken by a simple majority of the members present and voting.
 Decisions on substantive matters can be taken only with the support of seven out of nine members present and voting; six out of eight members present and voting; six out of seven members present and voting; five out of six members present and voting; and four out of five members present and voting.
 Notwithstanding this, the Committee is generally sympathetic to the view that at least five members should be in support of any substantive decision being taken.
-Since Committee members are elected strictly in their personal capacity, an absent Committee member cannot designate substitute (MP.PP/C.1/2003/2, para.
-12; ECE/MP.PP/C.1/2008/6, para.
-41).Procedures for taking decisions by e-mail
+Since Committee members are elected strictly in their personal capacity, an absent Committee member cannot designate a substitute.

+Electronic decision-making

-In order to expedite the processing of communications from the public, some of the Committee’s decisions, relating for instance to preliminary decisions on the admissibility of communications or on the points to be raised with the parties, may be taken by electronic mail (email) (MP.PP/C.1/2004/4, para.
-41).8
+In order to expedite the processing of communications from the public, some of the Committee’s decisions, relating for instance to preliminary decisions on the admissibility of communications or on the points to be raised with the parties, may be taken by electronic mail (email).8

 In this regard, depending on the nature of the decision to be made, the Committee will apply either a comprehensive or a streamlined procedure as set out in the following paragraphs.

 The Committee may decide to use the electronic procedure for any inter-sessional decision-making that has significant substantive implications, such as preliminary decisions on the admissibility of communications and finalization of draft findings, conclusions and recommendations, in particular when the next meeting of the Committee will not take place for a long period of time.
-In this case, the following procedure applies (comprehensive):
+In this case, the following comprehensive procedure applies:

-The Chair will prepare, with the assistance of the secretariat, a draft decision or decisions on the issue(s) to be decided inter-sessionally.
-The secretariat will circulate the draft(s) to the Committee members by email, specifying the deadline for response.
-The Chair may ask any other Committee member to assist him/ her with the preparation of the draft deci- sions and more generally to take respon- sibility for engaging in the detail of the communication on behalf of the Commit- tee.
-Such a person is referred to as the “curator” for the communication in ques- tion.
-Any interested Committee member may also contact the Chair to volunteer his or her services as curator in this re- gard.
-However, only the secretariat may circulate any draft decisions on behalf of the Chair to the other members of the Committee.

-Having carefully considered the communication, any supporting documentation, and the proposed decision(s) within the set deadline, each Committee member may indicate that he or she is satisfied with the text of the decision(s) proposed, or propose amendments (which may be in the form of an alternative text).
+a) The Chair will prepare, with the assistance of the secretariat and, depending on the nature of the decision, the Curator a draft decision or decisions on the issue(s) to be decided inter-sessionally.
+The secretariat will circulate the draft(s) to the Committee members by email, specifying the deadline for response. b) Having carefully considered the communication, any supporting documentation, and the proposed decision(s) within the set deadline, each Committee member should indicate that he or she is satisfied with the text of the decision(s) proposed, or propose amendments (which may be in the form of an alternative text).
 Committee members may also comment on the earlier comments of other Committee members.
-All comments will be sent by email to all other Committee members and copied to the secretariat.
+All comments are sent by email to the secretariat and to all other Committee members.